ZeeChono/GradientCodeReadDocs/docs/source/cluster_setup.rst

 Step 4: Test ssh from Local to your Instances
 ---------------------------------------------
 First, let us configure the **~/.ssh/config** file with the .pem key we have downloaded in the last step.
 The host names here in the screenshot are the corresponding ipv4 address which can be found on the dashboard of EC2.
+(The AWS servers use dynamic public ipv4, you can pay to use static ipv4 as well)

    .. image:: assets/ssh_configfile.png
       :alt: SSH config file settings